 - Directs the harasser to stop the harassing behaviour.

 - Puts a stop to the spread of harassing communication by others who re-publish the communication.

-What if my harasser makes false statements and publishes false statement on social media (Facebook, websites), what can I do?
+What can I do if my harasser makes false statements and publishes false statements on social media (Facebook, websites)?

 - You will need to lodge a police report